 10. PERMITTED FISHING WATERS: Contestants may only fish from a boat in waters of the lake designated by the club for the weekend tournament.
 Contestants cannot leave boat to land a fish.
 No tube, wade or bank fishing.
 Boats may not be trailered about the lake during tournament hours unless under the direction of the Tournament Director.
 Contestants must be able to drive boat into lake fishing areas without getting out of the boat.
 The practice of harboring or restricting the natural movement of fish by any means such as, but not limited to the use of nets, tanks or dams will result in disqualification.

-11. CULLING: Unless additionally restricted by lake regulations, each contestant will keep no more than a maximum of five (5) bass in a livewell.
+11. CULLING: Unless additionally restricted by lake regulations, each contestant will keep no more than a maximum of five (5) bass in a live well.
 Upon exceeding a five bass tournament limit, contestants must cease fishing and cannot resume fishing until they have culled to a five bass limit.
 Contestants may not give bass to other contestants nor receive bass from another person prior to weigh-in.
 Dead bass may not be culled.

 12. SCORING/ PENALTIES - START, STOP:

 a.
 Both Start and Stop - It is the contestant’s responsibility to obtain official time from the Tournament Director and be within visual observation of the Tournament Director at the start/stop site.
 Contestants must start from and return to the designated club site.
-Contestants participating in another coordinated event approved by the club are permitted to follow it’s start/stop rules.
+Contestants participating in another coordinated event approved by the club are permitted to follow its start/stop rules.

 b.
 Start - Any contestant who begins fishing or departs the club launch/weigh-in site to begin travel to fish on the lake before the designated start time will have their weight for that day disqualified.
 If the designated start time is safe-light, the Tournament Director or representative will judge safe light and declare the start.
 Just prior to the tournament start, the Tournament Director will announce start/stop times, official time, and point out where your boat should be by the stop check-in time.